 Have you ever been inside a room where you could hear every single footstep that you made?
 If so, you understand why soundproofing a room means you need to reduce the amount of reflection that sound can make.
 Thankfully, this is pretty easy to do as most materials will absorb sound and keep it from reflecting.

-- Add carpeting to your floor, or at least add a rug.
+One of the best ways to reduce sound between rooms is to add carpeting.
 If you’ve ever worn heels on a wooden or concrete floor, you already know that wood carries sound very well.
 You can avoid that acoustic cost by keeping a rug in that area.

 If regular soundproofing methods don’t work, you might need to go a little harder on your soundproofing.
 These tips below will make the most of your efforts:

-- Paint your walls with sound-reducing paint.
 Most people aren’t aware of this, but there is such a thing as sound-reducing paint.
-It’s affordable, can look pretty great, and yes, works wonderfully as a way to keep things soundproof.
+It’s affordable, can look pretty great, and yes, works wonderfully as a way to reduce noise between rooms.

-If you're looking for a more portable option, soundproof room dividers can be a great solution.
+Another way to soundproof a room is to install soundproof room dividers.
+They can be a great solution if you're looking for a more portable option to reduce noise between rooms.
 You can go with acoustic panels, which can also partition a room or soundproof curtains.
 What's nice is that you'll be able to take them with you whenever you move, so you'll easily be able to soundproof your future apartments.

-Soundproofing your apartment isn’t a quick fix task, but it doesn’t always have to mean that you will need to spend months fixing things up.
+Soundproofing a room in your apartment isn’t a quick fix, but it doesn’t always have to mean that you will need to spend months fixing things up.
 Heck, if you are not making too much noise, chances are that you might not even need to get specialized foam pads for your walls.

 Between the use of weatherproofing materials, soundproofing paint, and even doing things as simple as adding a bookcase to your walls, you can significantly reduce the amount of reverb that your home gets.
 This, of course, will lead you to having happier neighbors and a happier landlord.